 2,700 families with children were in B&Bs in the third quarter of 2017.
 This has been increasing since 2011, but is below the peak of 7,000 in 2002.

-People who are legally homeless are “rarely” on the streets, according to the Department for Communities and Local Government.
+People who are legally homeless are “rarely” on the streets, according to the Ministry of Housing, Communities and Local Government.
 We don’t have definitive statistics for how many people are sleeping rough.

 In England the number of people sleeping rough is a snapshot taken in autumn each year.
 Councils count or estimate the number of people sleeping rough in their area.
 Most authorities talk to local agencies and give an estimate.